Numerators in Parametric Representations of Feynman Diagrams: Reducing to the completed diagram

-where it is easy to recognize the full \(\tilde U^{i,j}\) in the numerator.
+where it is easy to recognize the full $\tilde U^{i,j}$ in the numerator.

-\subsection{The general case.}
+\subsection{The general case}

 In the general case, such a step by step reduction of the terms coming from the parts proportional to the exterior momentum would become rapidly very complex, without a clear generalization for an arbitrary numerator.
-Indeed, when a numerator is a product, one must generate independently all possible powers of \(a_0\), splitting some terms in numerous parts.
-It is therefore impossible to separate a phase where one reduces to the vacuum graph and one where the correlations are expressed in terms of the polynomials \(U^S\).
+Indeed, when a numerator is a product, one must generate independently all possible powers of $x_0$, splitting some terms in numerous parts.
+It is therefore impossible to separate a phase where one reduces to the vacuum graph and one where the correlations are expressed in terms of the polynomials $U^S$.

 However, it is possible to circumvent such a painful computation.
-We just start from the remark that in a massless theory, the dependence on the exterior momentum is fixed by homogeneity reason to be a power of \(p^2\) which will be noted \(\beta_0 - d/2\).
-If we integrate \(\exp(-p^2) G(p)\) on the whole momentum space, one gets \( \Gamma(\beta_0)\pi^{d/2}/\Gamma(d/2) \) times the residue of the graph, with the \(d\) dependent factor simply the volume of the \(d-1\)-sphere.
-On the other hand, we could do the integration over this exterior \(p\) before all parametric integrations and one would have a Gaussian integral over the completed graph \(\tilde G\), only with the parameter \(a_0\) associated to the additional link fixed to 1.
-This constraint on \(a_0\) can be transformed in a special case of the reduction of a projective integral if we complete the integrand by a factor that makes it scale invariant.
-The relation between the original diagram \(G\) and the completed one~\(\tilde G\) with one more loop shows that the required factor is \(a_0^{\beta_0-1}\).
-The \(\Gamma\) factors in the relation between the residue of~\(G\) and the integral on~\(\tilde G\) insure that all links of the completed diagram are associated with integrals with the same factor \(1/\Gamma(\beta_i)\).
+We just start from the remark that in a massless theory, the dependence on the exterior momentum is fixed by homogeneity reason to be a power of $p^2$ which will be written $\beta_0 - d/2$.
+If we integrate $\exp\bigl(-p^2\bigr) \cI_G(p)$ on the whole momentum space, one gets \smash{$ \Gamma(\beta_0)\pi^{d/2}/\Gamma(d/2) $} times the residue of the graph, with the $d$ dependent factor simply half the volume of the $(d-1)$-sphere.
+This is linked to the use of~$p^2$ as the radial variable.
+On the other hand, we could do the integration over this exterior~$p$ before all parametric integrations, alongside the integrations on the momenta on the edges of the graph.
+These integration steps are just, for fixed Schwinger parameters, the integration on the completed graph $\tilde G$.
+The parameter $x_0$ associated to the additional edge is simply fixed to~1.
+This constraint on $x_0$ can be seen as a special case of the reduction of a projective integral if we complete the integrand by a factor that makes it scale invariant.
+The relation between the original diagram $G$ and the completed one~$\tilde G$ with one more loop shows that the required factor is $x_0^{\beta_0-1}$.
+The $\Gamma$ factors in the relation between the residue of~$G$ and the integral on~$\tilde G$ ensure that all edges of the completed diagram are associated with integrals with the same factor $1/\Gamma(\beta_i)$.
 The case of the propagator diagrams is therefore reduced to the one of vacuum diagrams.